Aitia-IIOT/ah5-docs-java-spring/docs/home/getting_started/docker/docker_aggregated.md

 ## How to do it?

-1) Creat a folder to store your Local Cloud setup.
+1) Create a folder to store your Local Cloud setup.

 2) Create a `.env` file under your cloud folder and include the following constants: